-The Pt-Global entity is a global platform spearheaded by the PG-SGA originator, Dr. Faith Ottery, MD, PhD, FACN and Dr. Harriët Jager-Wittenaar, PhD, RD of the Hanze University of Applied Sciences (Groningen, The Netherlands).
+The PG-SGA/Pt-Global Platform is a global volunteering network spearheaded by the PG-SGA originator, Dr. Faith Ottery, MD, PhD, FACN and Dr. Harriët Jager-Wittenaar, PhD, RD of the Hanze University of Applied Sciences (Groningen, The Netherlands).

 Dr. Faith Ottery